-Environmental laws, strategies, policies, international agreements and the like, as well as information about their implementation, are widely and easily accessible for the public through ERA's website: http://era.org.mt/.
+Environmental laws, strategies, policies, international agreements and the like, as well as information about their implementation, are widely and easily accessible for the public through MEPA's (until March 2016) and ERA's (since April 2016) website: http://era.org.mt/.
 This web-based information is also supplemented with published material on specific dossiers, such as biodiversity, air monitoring arrangements, etc.